deepen your understanding – the Foundation Programme

 This is not a drop in class – pre-registration is required.

 The first class is a free introductory class.
-The following three sessions are a $12 class fee so you can see if you want to commit to joining the class.
+The following three sessions are a $12 class fee.
+This gives you time to decide if you want to commit to joining the class.

 Joining the Foundation Programme involves enrolling for a section of a book and then attending all the classes, one of which is an end-of-term exam.
 The minimum commitment is to complete the section of the text being studied.
 Studying in this way gives our lives a meaningful structure and helps us to gain fuller experience of the teachings.
 You can join the programme at any time.